Notes On… Everyday Mindfulness

 To your body.

-To what is actually happening rather than what you’re bracing for or rehearsing in your mind.
+To what is actually happening, instead of what you're bracing for or replaying in your mind.

 Mindfulness isn’t about being calm.